 - Pay attention to any special features (bay windows, indoor pool, stairway).

-- Stand on one side of the room you are photographing and take a picture.
+- Stand in one corner of the room you are photographing and take a picture.

-- Next, take a "reverse" shot by walking over to the opposite side of the room and take a photograph of the area in which you were just standing.
+- Next, take a "reverse" shot by walking over to the opposite corner of the room and take a photograph of the area in which you were just standing.

 - Show entrances in your photos if possible.

 PLEASE NOTE: We do not accept images submitted in PowerPoint or any other format other than individual JPEG files.
 We also do not currently accept video.